Muzatheking12/PoseidonQ/Readme.md

 # PoseidonQ
 <h3>Personal Optimization Software for Efficient Implementation and Derivation of ONline QSAR</h3>
-<p>This Software was made with an itention to make QSAR building more efficient and reproducible even for inexperienced users.<br>Simple to use but there is no compromise on essential features necessary to make reliable QSAR models</p>
+<p>This Software was made with an intention to make QSAR building more efficient and reproducible.<br>Simple to use and there is no compromise on essential features necessary to make reliable QSAR models</p>
+<h4>Features</h4>
+<l>hello</l>